keizured/heroku_host/README.md

 # heroku_host
-Simple django program aimed to run on a heroku server
+Simple  program aimed to run on a heroku server